Erewash Borough Council

 3 Information, issues and options

-3.3 Employers have to report on their gender pay gaps using 6 different measures:
+3.3 Employers must report on their gender pay gaps using six different measures:

-3.5 Bonus pay means remuneration in the form of money, vouchers, and securities and also relates to profit sharing, productivity, performance, incentive or commission.
+3.6 Bonus pay means remuneration in the form of money, vouchers, and securities and relates to profit sharing, productivity, performance, incentive, or commission.

-3.6 Public sector employers must publish the results on their own website and also upload the required information onto the Government’s Gender Pay Gap Reporting Service.
-The next report will be based on pay and staffing data on 31 March 2023 and the deadline for publishing that report is 30 March 2024.
+3.7 Public sector employers must publish the results on their own website and upload the required information onto the Government’s Gender Pay Gap Reporting Service.

 4 Risk

-5 Erewash Borough Council Results as at 31 March 2022
+5 Erewash Borough Council Gender Pay Gap Data Results as of 31 March 2023

 Average Gender Pay Gap